TheNobleDev/PBT-Staking/README_PBT.md

 ## Entire Workflow

 1. Owner(you) deploys the contract with the constructor arguments mentioned above
-2. Owner(you) sends PBT tokens that you want to be distributed over the next 1 year (or any time frame) to the contract address.
+2. Owner(you) sends '_totalRewards' PBT tokens to the contract address.
-3. User approves the contract to spend their LP tokens
+3. User approves the contract to spend their PBT tokens
 4. User calls `deposit` function with the amount of tokens to deposit.
 5. At any time in the future, the user can call the `withdraw` function with same arguments as above to withdraw their tokens and all rewards.
 6. They can also call the `claimRewards` or the `compoundDeposit` functions.
-7. When the owner wishes to stop giving out rewards, call the `setPbtPerBlock(0)` function.
+7. When the contract runs out of '_totalRewards' PBT, it stops giving out rewards.

 ## Numerical Example